MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/live-stats-eb-vs-tm.md

 <!-- renamed file from leaderboards-and-stats-2017/using-player-stats.md -->

-As described in [Player Data Overview](../data-platform/player-data_nav.md), stats are key pieces of information you want to track about a player, such as *Head Shots* or *Fastest Lap Time*.
+As described in [Player Data Overview](../live-playerdata-overview.md), stats are key pieces of information you want to track about a player, such as *Head Shots* or *Fastest Lap Time*.
 Stats are used to generate leaderboards in a number of scenarios that will allow players to compare their effort and skills with their friends and every other player in a title's community.

-*Configured stats* show up in a title's [Game Hub](../data-platform/designing-xbox-live-experiences.md) leaderboard, where a player will see how they rank against their friends who have also played the title.
+*Configured stats* show up in a title's GameHub leaderboard, where a player will see how they rank against their friends who have also played the title.
+For more information about GameHub leaderboards, see [Designing Xbox Live Experiences](../live-designing-experiences.md).

 <!-- pinned content blocks are no longer applicable: